Do you currently feel more like an actor, director or screenwriter?

 Is it really what drives you to wear all those hats?

-In fact, it’s a question of freedom: it allows me to make a much freer gesture in the work as a whole, and sometimes it also allows me to play with my own idolized actors, to whom I’ve offered a role.
-It’s really a great experience.
-In “Niagara”, for example, I had an emotional scene to perform, and we had very little time to do it because the weather wasn’t on our side, but Guy Jodoin, whom I’d already been directing for ten days or so, helped me a lot with that scene.
+In fact, it’s a question of freedom: it allows me to make a much freer gesture in the work as a whole, and then sometimes it also allows me to play with the very actors I idolize, to whom I’ve offered a role.
+It’s a really wonderful experience.
+In “Niagara”, for example, I had an emotional scene to play, and we had very little time to do it because the weather wasn’t on our side, but Guy Jodoin, whom I’d been directing for ten days or so, helped me a lot to do that scene.
 At the end of the day, it’s all about collaboration.
-The director’s job isn’t necessarily that of orchestra conductor, it’s the one who distributes tasks and allows people to collaborate with each other and bring different artists together.
+The director’s job is not necessarily that of orchestra conductor, but rather that of one who distributes tasks and enables people to collaborate with each other and bring different artists together.

 In connection with your latest film “Niagara”, it’s often said that you have to hit rock bottom to bounce back.
 Do you think this phrase echoes your film?

-Niagara’s main theme is falling.
-It starts on the bridge at the top of Montmorency Falls in Quebec and ends at Niagara Falls, so it’s from one waterfall to the next.
-It’s the story of a character who falls, a character who is depressed, but a character who falls only to rise again.
-So, yes, in a way, you have to hit rock bottom to get back on your feet.
-Everyone’s at the bottom of the barrel, I think, but yes, the beauty of the fall is the act of getting back up again.
+The main theme of Niagara is falling.
+It begins on the bridge at the top of Montmorency Falls in Quebec and ends at Niagara Falls, so it’s from one fall to the next.
+It’s the story of a character who falls, a character who’s depressed, but a character who falls only to rise again.
+So, yes, in a way, you have to hit rock bottom to get back up again.
+Everyone has their own bottom, I think, but yes, the beauty of falling is the act of getting up again.

 By Nora Staelens